kusumkatwal1/Data-Engineering-Bootcamp-Journey/week1/Day1/Notes.md

 ## Covered
 - Introduction to the bootcamp and learning roadmap
 - Overview of Python, SQL, ETL, Spark, Hadoop, AWS, and Azure
+- Learning about the tools and technology requirements
 - Importance of learning to build projects
+- exposure to the entire bootcamp journey in a brief

 ## Setup